-BARBERING COSMETOLOGY Not currently offered (CHULA VISTA ONLY) SOC Code 39.5011 Method of Delivery: Residential
+BARBERING COSMETOLOGY (CHULA VISTA ONLY) SOC Code 39.5011

-The Barbering Cosmetology program of instruction consists of 1400 hours and satisfies the requirement for California State Board licensing for both Barbering and Cosmetology.
+The Barbering Cosmetology program of instruction consists of 1800 hours and satisfies the requirement for California State Board licensing for both Barbering and Cosmetology.
 The program length for the Day Schedule is approximately 40 weeks and the Evening Schedule is approximately 56 weeks.
 Bellus Academy students are trained using the Bellus Cutting and Color system, which utilizes verbal, written, visual and hands-on instruction throughout the classroom and clinic floor practicum.
 Along with high-quality technical training students will learn career development skills such as client consultation, business tracking systems, and marketing strategies as well as receiving Financial Literacy training.
 The following is a list of the state of California requirements for technical and practical criteria.
 The instructional program of our academies meets or exceeds these requirements.
 Graduates of the program are eligible to sit for both the Barbering and Cosmetology licensing exams.